jwtk/jjwt/README.md

 after decryption, and there is nothing you need to configure.

-If, however, a custom compression algorithm was used to compress the JWE, you will need to tell the `JwtParserBuilder` how to resolve your `CompressionCodec` to decompress the JWT.
+If, however, a custom compression algorithm was used to compress the JWE, you will need to tell the `JwtParserBuilder` how to resolve your `CompressionAlgorithm` to decompress the JWT.

 Please see the [Compression](#compression) section below to see how to decompress JWTs during parsing.